gtesei/ccyclegan/README.md

 # Conditional Cycle-Consistent Generative Adversarial Networks (CCycleGAN)
-Generative adversarial networks has been widely explored for generating photo- realistic images but their capabilities in multimodal image-to-image translations where a single input may correspond to many possible outputs in a conditional generative model setting have been vaguely explored.
-Moreover, applying such capabilities of GANs in the context of conditional facial expression generation and in absence of paired examples (i.e. learning a mapping between an input image and an output image using a training set without aligned image pairs), to our knowledge, is a green field.
-Thus, the novelty of this study consists in experimenting the synthesis of conditional facial expressions and we present an approach for learning to translate an image from a domain (e.g. the face image of a person) conditioned on a given facial expression label (e.g. joy) to the same domain but conditioned on a different facial expression label (e.g. surprise), in absence of paired examples.
+Generative adversarial networks has been widely explored for generating photorealistic images but their capabilities in multimodal image-to-image translations in a conditional generative model setting have been vaguely explored.
+Moreover, applying such capabilities of GANs in the context of facial expression generation conditioning on the emotion of facial expression and in absence of paired examples, to our knowledge, is almost a green field.
+Thus, the novelty of this study consists in experimenting the synthesis of conditional facial expressions and we present a novel approach (CCycleGANs) for learning to translate an image from a domain (e.g. the face images of a person) conditioned on a given emotion of facial expression (e.g. joy) to the same domain but conditioned on a different emotion of facial expression (e.g. surprise), in absence of paired examples.
 Our goal is to learn a mapping such that the distribution of generated images is indistinguishable from the distribution of real images using adversarial loss and cycle consistency loss.
-Qualitative results are presented, where paired training data does not exist, with a quantitative justification of hyper-parameters settings.
+Qualitative results are presented, where paired training data does not exist, with a quantitative justification of optimal hyperparameters.

 **Note: this is an unpaired image-to-image translation problem.**